 Lifeline systems and the standards that govern their use are of the utmost importance because they save lives!

 Falls are one of the leading causes of injury and death in the construction industry.
-To combat the dangers of falls, OSHA has created standards that must be followed by employers and employees to prevent or arrest falls.
-The use of lifeline systems is an important part of these standards aimed at reducing and eliminating worker injuries and deaths from falls.
+To combat the dangers of falls, OSHA has created mandatory standards that employers and employees must follow to prevent or arrest falls.
+Lifeline systems are essential to these standards to reduce and eliminate worker injuries and deaths from falls.

-Lifeline systems are defined by OSHA as a “component of a personal fall protection system consisting of a flexible line for connection to an anchorage at one end so as to hang vertically (vertical lifeline), or for connection to anchorages at both ends so as to stretch horizontally (horizontal lifeline), and serves as a means for connecting other components of the system to the anchorage.”
+OSHA defines lifeline systems as a “component of a personal fall protection system consisting of a flexible line for connection to an anchorage at one end to hang vertically (vertical lifeline), or for connection to anchorages at both ends so as to stretch horizontally (horizontal lifeline), and serves as a means for connecting other components of the system to the anchorage.”
 In short, lifeline systems connect a worker or multiple workers via a personal body harness to an anchorage point.
-If a worker falls, the fall is arrested because the lifeline system, as part of the entire personal fall protection system, either stops the fall quickly or works as anchorage along with other components to stop the fall.
+If a worker falls, the lifeline, as part of the entire personal fall protection system, stops the fall quickly or works as anchorage along with other components.

-There are many different types of lifeline systems, meaning they can be used in a variety of different scenarios.
-Horizontal lifeline systems utilize a horizontal line between two anchorage points that workers can attach to, allowing workers to move horizontally with the line.
-In a vertical lifeline system, the line is attached to one anchor point, allowing workers to move vertically up and down ladders, roofs, and other vertical surfaces.
+There are many different types of lifeline systems that workers can use in a variety of different scenarios.
+For example, horizontal lifeline systems utilize a horizontal line between two anchorage points that workers can attach to, allowing workers to move horizontally with the line.
+In a vertical lifeline system, the line is connected to one anchor point, allowing workers to move vertically up and down ladders, roofs, and other vertical surfaces.

 There are many parts of the OSHA standards governing lifeline systems, but key points include: